Kitana: History and development

 Martial artist Katalin Zamiar played Kitana and the game's other palette-swapped female ninjas in MKII, with Kitana's steel fans used for filming constructed from a reflective paper material.
-She was hired for the role after meeting Boon and Tobias, who were members of her fitness center at the time.
-Zamiar did not return for Ultimate Mortal Kombat 3 due to legal issues with Midway Games, and was replaced by Becky Gable.
+Zamiar was hired after meeting Boon and Tobias, who were members of her fitness center at the time.
+Zamiar did not return for Ultimate Mortal Kombat 3 due to legal issues with Midway Games and was replaced by Becky Gable.
 Kitana was included in early versions of Mortal Kombat 4 before being replaced by new character Tanya.
-For the series' transition into 3-D beginning with Mortal Kombat: Deadly Alliance, Kitana and the other ninja characters were given their own distinct redesigns.
+For the series' transition into 3D, beginning with Mortal Kombat: Deadly Alliance, Kitana and the other ninja characters were given their own distinct redesigns.

-Most of Kitana's special moves are utilized for her fans either as a melee weapon, a projectile, or to lift her enemies airborne.
-In Mortal Kombat X and onward, Kitana's play style is split into three fighting variations like those of the game's other characters.
+Most of Kitana's special moves are utilized for her fans either as a melee weapon, a projectile, or a means to lift her enemies airborne.
+In Mortal Kombat X and onward, Kitana's play style is split into three fighting variations similar to other characters.
 According to Boon, Kitana's "Kiss of Death" Fatality, first seen in MKII, was inspired by the demise of villain Mr. Big (Dr. Kananga) in the 1973 James Bond film Live and Let Die.
-Kitana's other most commonly recurring finisher has her decapitate opponents with her fan, which has been featured in almost all of her game appearances and is expanded in Mortal Kombat 2011 where she cuts off the defeated opponents' arms before beheading them.
+Kitana's other most recurring finisher decapitates opponents with her fan, which has been featured in almost all of her game appearances and is expanded in Mortal Kombat 2011 where she cuts off the defeated opponents' arms before beheading them.